Meowing and Yowling

 These are the most common reasons why cats meow:

 - To greet people.
-Your cat can be expected to meow in greeting when you come home, when she meets up with you in the house or yard, and when you speak to her.
+Your cat can be expected to meow in greeting when you come home, when she meets up with you in the house and when you speak to her.

 - To solicit attention.
 Cats enjoy social contact with people, and some will be quite vocal in their requests for attention.
 The cat may want to be stroked, played with or simply talked to.
 Cats who are left alone for long periods of time each day may be more likely to meow for attention.